-Current science says it’s not a good idea to introduce solid foods (including and especially baby food and cereal) before at least six months of age.
-Most medical and pediatric organizations advise to exclusively breastfeed for the first half-year, which means no solid food, water or other liquids, vitamin or formula supplements.
+Current science doesn’t support introducing solid foods (including and especially baby food and cereal) before at least six months of age.
+Most medical and pediatric organizations advise exclusively breastfeeding for the first half-year, which means no solid food, water or other liquids, vitamin or formula supplements.

 Back to Top

 It’s absolutely crucial (and normal) to feed on demand.
 Frequent feedings are important for a baby to thrive because caloric and fat content is higher in milk that’s replaced more often.

 Anthropology professor and researcher Kathy Dettwyler explains that human children are biologically designed to nurse very frequently:

 “[T]he composition of the milk of the species[,] all higher order primates keep their offspring in the mother’s arms or on her back for several years, the size of the young child’s stomach, the rapidity with which breast milk is digested, the need for an almost constant source of nutrients to grow that huge brain (in humans, especially), and so on.
 By very frequently, I mean 3-4 times per hour, for a few minutes each time.

 “The way in which some young infants are fed in our culture — trying to get them to shift to a 3-4 hour schedule, with feedings of 15-20 minutes at a time, goes against our basic physiology.
 But humans are very adaptable, and some mothers will be able to make sufficient milk with this very infrequent stimulation and draining of the breasts, and some children will be able to adapt to large meals spaced far apart.